What you need to know

 - as a way to further support a child and parent to prevent the commencement of care proceedings (for example, as part of a mutually agreed package of respite)

 - when a situation arises unexpectedly (for example a premature birth or an injury).
-S20 is often used outside of the court arena to allow the child to be looked after by the local authority until proceedings are issued and an interim care order hearing can take place
+S20 is often used outside of the court arena to allow the child to be looked after by the local authority in the short term until proceedings are issued and an interim care order hearing can take place

 - following the commencement of care proceedings, as a short-term solution when there is insufficient time for a contested application for an interim care order to be heard by the court.